Serving Columbus, Buena Vista, Ellaville,

 The Housing Authority of Columbus, Georgia administers 3,496 Vouchers through HUD's Section 8 Program.
 The Vouchers are used to subsidize rent on privately owned properties.
 You may list your property on the following website: www.georgiahousingsearch.org.

-What Is An HQS Inspection?
+• What Is an HQS inspection?

 Housing Quality Standards (HQS) have been set by the U.S. Department of Housing and Urban Development (HUD) in an effort to improve the quality of assisted housing nationally.
 Prior to a unit being accepted for Section 8 subsidy, it must pass an inspection, which consists of HQS and City Guidelines.
-For all inspections after the second failed inspection, HACG assesses a $45.00 for each inspection thereafter.
+For all inspections after the second failed inspection, HACG assesses $45.00 for each inspection thereafter.